vanutp/tgbridge/docs/en/reference.md

 If a player leaves and then joins within the specified time interval, the leave and join messages will be deleted.
 This is useful when players frequently re-join, for example because of connection problems.
-Only has effect when both enableJoinMessages and enableLeaveMessages are set to true.
+Only has effect when both joinMessages = true and enableLeaveMessages = true.
 The value is specified in seconds